 Ferromagnetism and ferrimagnetism are both forms of magnetism, the familiar force that attracts or repels certain metals and magnetized objects.
-The differences between the two properties occur at microscopic scales and are seldom discussed outside a classroom or science laboratory.
+The differences between the two properties occur at microscopic scales and find little discussion outside a classroom or science laboratory.
 Ferromagnets and ferrimagnets are both relatively strong compared to other types of magnets, and they have played significant roles in human history.

-Ferrimagnetism occurrs in an oxide of iron called magnetite, with chemical formula Fe3O4.
-The mineral is historically significant because, millenia ago, a natural magnetite lodestone was discovered to always point north when floated in water, making the first navigational compass.
-The magnetism is a result of the alignment of tiny regions in the material called “magnetic domains” or "magnetic moments" in the material.
-For ferrimagnetism, neighboring magnetic moments lie in opposite directions.
-Normally, the opposite ordering cancels out the overall magnetic field of an object; however, in a ferrimagnet, small differences between neigboring domains makes a magnetic field possible.
+Ferrimagnetism occurs in an oxide of iron called magnetite, with chemical formula Fe3O4.
+The mineral is historically significant because, millenia ago, humans discovered that natural magnetite lodestone always pointed north when floated in water, making the first navigational compass.
+The magnetism is a result of the alignment of tiny regions in the material called “magnetic domains” in the material.
+For ferrimagnetism, neighboring magnetic domains lie in opposite directions.
+Normally, the opposite ordering cancels out the overall magnetic field of an object; however, in a ferrimagnet, small differences between neighboring domains makes a magnetic field possible.

 Objects become magnetized when a large number of microscopic magnetic domains align in such a way that their individual tiny magnetic fields add together, forming a larger field.
 At high temperatures, however, the atoms in the object vibrate and jitter strongly, scrambling the alignment and eliminating the magnetic field.
 Scientists call the temperature at which this occurs the Curie Point, or Curie Temperature.
 In general, ferromagnetic materials, which are usually metals or alloys of metals, have higher Curie Temperatures than ferrimagnetic materials.
 For example, the ferromagnetic metal, cobalt, has a Curie temperature of 1,131 degrees Celsius (2,068 F) versus 580 degrees Celsius (1,076 F) for magnetite, which is a ferrimagnet.